HanSolo/JDKMon/README.md

 The main window will show you all JDK's found by JDKMon and if there is an update available it will show you the archive types of the available updates.
-In the image below you can see that there is an update for GraalVM available and that you can download it as a tar.gz file.
+In the image below you can see that there is an update for Zulu(FX) available and that you can download it as a tar.gz file.
 To download an update just click on the archive type tag and choose a folder where the download should be stored.